The-Marcy-Lab-School/marcy-curriculum-docs/mod-5-servers/4-intro-to-express.md

 * Send a request to [https://www.google.com/](https://www.google.com/) and there is an HTTP server application running on Google's servers that sends back the HTML, CSS, and JavaScript that make Google run on your browser.
 * Log in to your account on Instagram and the frontend application sends a request on your behalf to the Instagram's servers to confirm your login information.

-You too can build HTTP server applications that can do all of this and today, we'll begin learning about **Express**, the most popular Node framework for building HTTP server applications.
+**Server-Side Development** is the part of software engineering that involves building server applications.
+Today, we'll begin learning about **Express**, the most popular Node framework for building HTTP server applications.

 ### Client Server Interactions Review